avdi/ppwm/app/views/welcome/_resources.md

   is a virtual meetup for finding pairs.

 ### Tools
+- [GNU Screen](http://www.gnu.org/software/screen/) Has a multi display mode (-x) that allows more than one person to participate in the same session.
 - [TMUX](http://tmux.sourceforge.net/) Allows more than one person to connect to a single terminal session.
 - [Wemux](https://github.com/zolrath/wemux) "enhances tmux to make